d4n5h/gqlite/README.md

 By doing so - we remove any part of the system which adds unnecessary performance penalty.

-A GQLite request looks like this: (Yes, the empty curly braces are weird. but, it's better than wasting computations on parsing a dedicated schema)
+A GQLite request looks like this: (Yes, the empty braces are weird. but, it's better than wasting computations on parsing a dedicated schema)

 ```javascript
 const client = require('@danisl99/gqlite').client;